AppsForDesktop/TikTok-desktop/README.md

 TikTok for desktop is the same TikTok but for Windows as desktop application

+TikTok windows desktop is a video-sharing social networking service

+TikTok desktop allows to create and upload content from windows desktop.

+1. Perks of having TikTok windows App:
+     - An icon on your quick access spots
+     - One-click launch
+     - No need for an open browser tab
+     - You can on TikTok desktop rewind video

+TikTok desktop works on Windos 7, Widows 8, Windows 10, Windows 11.

+What are you waiting for?
+Hit Download and open up TikTok App on your Windows platform Desktop or Laptop.

 ## Installation

 You can install TikTok desktop on Windows by running the installer of latest [release](https://github.com/AppsForDesktop/TikTok-desktop/releases/download/1.0.0/TikTok.desktop.install.exe).